GerritCodeReview/plugins_github/github-plugin/src/main/resources/Documentation/config.md

 in the configuration.
 New credentials will always be encrypted with the `current` `<key-id>`.

+*Notes:*
-Note that unencrypted oauth tokens will be handled gracefully and just passed through to github by the decryption algorithm.
+Unencrypted oauth tokens will be handled gracefully and just passed through to github by the decryption algorithm.
 This is done so that oauth tokens that were persisted _before_ the encryption feature was implemented will still be considered valid until their natural expiration time.

-If no `github-key.<key-id>` exists in configuration, then a default current key configuration
+Plugin will not start if no `github-key.<key-id>` section, marked as current, exists in configuration.
+One needs to either configure it manually or call init for a default configuration to be created.
-(named `current`) will be inferred, using the defaults documented above.

-*NOTE* such configuration is considered insecure and should *not be used in production*.